mli/new-docs/python/guide/packages/gluon/normalization/normalization.md

 #### Beta and Gamma

 As mentioned previously, there are two additional parameters in `BatchNorm` which are trainable in the typical fashion (with gradients). `beta` is used to shift and `gamma` is used to scale the normalized distribution, which allows the network to 'undo' the effects of normalization if required.
-You can prevent `beta` shifting by setting `center=False`, and prevent `gamma` scaling by setting `scale=False` when initializing the `BatchNorm` block.

-Watch out: zero centering and scaling to unit variance will still occur when setting `center=False` and `scale=False`.
-Only post normalization shifting and scaling will prevented.
+Advanced: Sometimes used for input normalization, you can prevent `beta` shifting and `gamma` scaling by setting the learning rate multipler (i.e. `lr_mult`) of these parameters to 0.
+Zero centering and scaling to unit variance will still occur, only post normalization shifting and scaling will prevented.
+See [this discussion post](https://discuss.mxnet.io/t/mxnet-use-batch-norm-for-input-scaling/3581/3) for details.

-Advanced: when setting `center=False` and `scale=False`, the `grad_req` property of both `beta` and `gamma` are set to `null`, so they aren't updated.

 We haven't updated these parameters yet, so they should still be as initialized.
 You can see the default for `beta` is 0 (i.e. not shift) and `gamma` is 1 (i.e. not scale), so the initial behaviour is to keep the distribution unit normalized.